Skip to main content

 pool = "worker"

-# formulas/release-notes.formula.toml
+# formulas/release-notes.toml

 formula = "release-notes"